Penetration Pricing vs Price Skimming in SaaS

 - Common in: commodity SaaS, competitive markets, consumer products

-- Example in SaaS: offering your first plan at €9/mo when competitors charge €49/mo
+- Example: offering your first plan at €9/mo when competitors charge €49/mo

-- The risk: you attract price-sensitive customers who churn when you raise prices
+- Risk: you attract price-sensitive customers who churn when you raise prices

 - Early Slack pricing (free + cheap paid to displace email)

-- New AI tools launching at €9/mo to compete with established players at €49/mo
+- New AI tools at €9/mo against established players at €49/mo

-- Any new entrant in a crowded category competing on simplicity and price
+- New entrants competing on simplicity and price

 What Is Price Skimming?

-Price skimming (also called skimming pricing) is a strategy where you launch at a high price targeting early adopters willing to pay a premium, then gradually lower the price to capture more price-sensitive segments.
+Price skimming is a strategy where you launch at a high price targeting early adopters willing to pay a premium, then gradually lower the price to capture more price-sensitive segments.

 - Goal: maximize revenue from early adopters, then expand